ev3dev/ev3dev-lang-python/docs/rpyc.rst

       chmod +x rpyc_server.sh

-   Launch the created file either from ssh session (with ``./rpyc_server.sh`` command), or from brickman.
+   Launch the created file either from SSH session (with ``./rpyc_server.sh`` command), or from brickman.
 It should output something like

    .. code-block:: none